20+ step Shopify SEO checklist: roadmap to your store's high rankings

 You can also improve your website with keywords specific to the location you’re selling, adding business hours, address, or phone number, and creating landing pages specific for locations (if your website operates in multiple different ones).

-21. Consider writing guest posts
+26. Consider writing guest posts

 Popping into a high-quality blog as a guest author can highly benefit your off-page SEO.
-Approach blogs within your niche and pitch them your ideas on how you could contribute to their website content.
+Approach blogs within your niche and pitch your ideas on how you could contribute to their website content.

 Focus on writing well-researched content but make sure to also include links to the relevant pages of your website.